About the FICO Credit Score

-Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage boils down to a single number.
+Because we live in an automated, it should come as no surprise that your creditworthiness boils down to one number.

-Credit reporting agencies use your loan payment history in order to create this score.
+Credit reporting agencies use your loan payment history to compile a FICO score.

-- Payment History - Do you have a history of late payments?
+- History of Payments - Do you have a history of late payments?

-- Balances on your Credit Cards - How many accounts?
-How much do you owe?
+- Credit Card Balances - How many accounts do you have, and how much do you owe?

-- Credit Inquiries - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

 Getting your FICO score

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

 Want to know more about your credit score?
 Call us at (440) 234-9660.